Davis-Bahcall Scholar Program

 Up to 10 students will be chosen to participate in this all-expense paid summer-study program.
 Two or three of the students enrolled at South Dakota universities will be designated South Dakota Space Grant Consortium Davis-Bahcall Scholars.

-The Sanford Underground Research Facility, Black Hills State University, and the South Dakota Space Grant Consortium
+The Sanford Underground Research Facility, Black Hills State University, the South Dakota Space Grant Consortium, and First Premier Bank.

-Davis-Bahcall Scholars will have the chance to spend four to five weeks of their summer exploring the world of modern scientific research at some of the nation’s leading laboratories and universities.
+Davis-Bahcall Scholars will spend five weeks of their summer exploring the world of modern scientific research at some of the nation’s leading laboratories and universities.
 They will spend two weeks at the Sanford Underground Research Facility and travel to other research laboratories in the US and in Italy.

 Coursework will cover physics plus a variety of other science and engineering topics.
 Participants will have the opportunity to interact with and learn from distinguished professors from all over the world.
 College credit will be offered.

-Program Dates: Four to five weeks between mid-June and early August.
+Program Dates: Five weeks between mid-June and early August.
 Starting and ending dates will be finalized prior to interviews.

 - Be age 18 or older at time of travel

 - Be a high school senior or college freshmen at time of application

 - Attend a South Dakota public, private or home school or postsecondary institution or have graduated from a South Dakota high school